soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1A_Mindmap_Objekt_en.md

 >
 > We identify relevant concepts and events related to the example object domain.
 >
-> These may include person or organization, place, time, or event and more.
+> These may include person or organisation, place, time, or event and more.
 >
 > **Step 2 · Connect**
 >